AmiBhavsar/AmiBhavsar/README.md

 * Data Visualization Tools (Tableau, Power BI, Google Data Studio, Apache Hadoop, Google BigQuery)
 * Cloud Deployment (Azure VM - linux/windows)

-## About

-* Experienced Data Scientist with over 2 years of expertise in utilizing machine learning, statistical modeling, and deep learning solutions to drive business insights and inform strategic decision-making.
-I have a proven track record of developing innovative data solutions that enhance operational efficiency and improve product accuracy.
-My experience includes delivering AI products with high accuracy.
-I am proficient in Python, SQL, and various machine learning frameworks, and I possess strong analytical and problem-solving skills.
-* I offer freelance consultancy services, assisting with various PhD research projects as well as contract work for third-party organizations.
-Leveraging my expertise in the data science domain, I help clients address and solve complex, critical challenges in their respective fields.
-My experience includes collaborating with academic researchers and businesses, providing them with tailored solutions, and guiding them through data-driven decision-making processes.
-This blend of research-oriented and industry-driven problem-solving enables me to contribute effectively to diverse projects, helping clients achieve their objectives with precision.

 ## Work Experience